 The effort involved in "Lumumba" is quite ambitious as Peck and his crew before and behind the camera strive to bring to life this slice of world history that might have gone unexplored for decades, if at all.
 Production values are first rate on what must be a small, by US standards, budget.
 The period feel and realistic African settings are nicely maintained in a production that traveled from Zimbabwe to Mozambique.

 The screenplay covers a lot of ground and does yeoman's work in providing a great deal of detailed history while trying to do justice to the story of Lumumba's life.
 The political side of things is evenly told in a linear, straightforward manner that teaches, not preaches.
 It concentrates on the good deeds of the man, if a bit as a stalwart saint, but doesn't embellish on a larger than life persona.
 The family side of Patrice's life is handled in several, perfunctory and brief interludes that show him talking to one of his children, embracing his wife or lamenting the death of his child.
 I know the intent is to flesh the man out, but too short a shrift is given to the family man side of Lumumba.
 The story, as such, has a lopsided feel about it.

 High marks go to Eriq Ebouaney as the title character.
 The actor gives a convincing, charismatic performance as the multifaceted, politically deft Patrice Lumumba who has the good of his people and his country as the force driving his own ambitions.
 In true docudrama tradition, the supporting cast does not outshine the star, complementing his good efforts, instead.

 "Lumumba" is a solid, interesting, educational and honest docudrama that should appeal to film buffs and politicos, both.
-It has more intelligence in its telling than anything I've seen out of Hollywood for months and I give it a B+.
+It has more intelligence in its telling than anything I've seen out of Hollywood for months.